AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-eds.md

 ### Create a new OAuth App

-An OAuth App is required to authenticate users while creating an EDS (Beta) publish profile in Experience Manager Guides.
+An OAuth App is required to authenticate users while creating an EDS publish profile in Experience Manager Guides.
 It enables a secure login flow using a *Client ID* and *Client Secret*.

 Perform the following steps to create a new OAuth App: